manilpit/manilpit/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on projects involving React, Node.js, Python, and Machine Learning.
+- 🔭 I’m currently working on projects involving R, Python, and Machine Learning.
 - 🌱 I’m always eager to learn more about AI/ML, Blockchain, and Cloud Computing.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/meiernilsen) or [Email](mailto:manilpit@gmail.com).